-Can you mix serums and create a super powerful combination of face-benefitting ingredients?
-We reached out to a derm to find out.
+Can you mix serums to create a super powerful combination of face-benefitting ingredients?
+Here’s how to do it right.

 Fun fact about me: I love serums!
-I mean, I don’t really understand why someone wouldn’t like a highly concentrated formulas meant to target any particular skin issue.
-But I’m also a skin care junkie, which means that I may have far too many serums in my own personal collection.
+I mean, I don’t really understand why someone wouldn’t love highly concentrated formulas that solve skin issues.
+I’m also a skin care junkie, which means that I’ve amassed quite a collection of formulas to choose from.

-But skin care products are all formulated in different ways which made me wonder whether or not it was actually okay to mix and match these different serums.
-Would it affect their performance?
-What about my skin?
-To find out I reached out to dermatologist Joshua Zeichner, the director of cosmetic & clinical research in dermatology at Mount Sinai Hospital in New York City.
+Because serums are highly concentrated, I wondered whether or not it was safe and beneficial to mix my serums.
+To find out, I reached out to dermatologist Joshua Zeichner, the director of cosmetic & clinical research in dermatology at Mount Sinai Hospital in New York City.

 Is it okay to mix serums?

 The short answer is yes and no. “Some products can be compounded, but not all.
 In fact, some ingredients like vitamin C and retinol are highly unstable and do not play nicely with other ingredients,” says Zeichner.
-This means that you’ll want to avoid mixing any serum with vitamin C serums, like the Cosrx Triple C Lightning Liquid.
+You can read more about the do’s and don’ts of mixing strong ingredients (including acids like AHAs and BHAs) here.

 For dry skin: